qyjohn/DDBImportExport/README.md

 We create an FSx for Lustre, with SCRATCH_1 deployment type and 10.8 TB storage capacity.
 This setup provides 2160 MB/s throughput (200 MB/s/TiB), with the hourly cost being $2.1455 (in the us-east-1 region).
 To match this throughput requirements, we choose the m5.24xlarge instance type with 25 Gbps network throughput, but with 96 vCPU cores to allow a high level of concurrency.

+As a comparision, we perform another test the m5dn.24xlarge instance type with the same number of vCPU cores and memory, but with 100 Gbps network throughput.

 On m5.24xlarge:

 ~~~~